Diversification and Stochastic Dominance: When All Eggs Are Better Put in One Basket: Main results

 \section{Main results}

 In this section, we present our core findings.
 We begin with the single-risk case, which paves the way for the multi-risk framework.
 We then establish a general inequality comparing the distribution of the diversified portfolio to that of the individual risks.
 This inequality serves as an intermediate step leading to the one-basket theorem, which provides sufficient conditions for the diversified portfolio to be larger than the concentrated one in the sense of first-order stochastic dominance.
-Finally, we illustrate the result with examples and highlight connections to prior work.
+Connections, interpretation, and further implications are discussed separately in Section~\ref{sec:discussion}.